arfan/DesignPattern/README.md

 The facade pattern (also spelled façade) is a software-design pattern commonly used in object- oriented programming.
 Analogous to a facade in architecture, a facade is an object that serves as a front-facing interface masking more complex underlying or structural code.

+## Proxy Pattern

+In computer programming, the proxy pattern is a software design pattern.
+A proxy, in its most general form, is a class functioning as an interface to something else.
+The proxy could interface to anything: a network connection, a large object in memory, a file, or some other resource that is expensive or impossible to duplicate.